Kent Dog Training Services

 • Watch Command: Build intense focus by training your dog to lock eyes with you until released.

-• Through Command: Add a fun twist, your dog will go between your legs and sit, great for agility or just showing off.
+• Through Command: Your dog will go between your legs and sit.

 • Stand Command: Perfect for grooming or vet visits, your dog will reliably stand on cue.

-• Front Command: Whether near or far, your dog will come running and sit directly in front of you, ready for their next instruction.
+• Front Command: Your dog will come running and sit directly in front of you, ready for the next instruction.

-• Focused Heeling: For those who love precision, your dog will heel while maintaining focus on you throughout the walk.
+• Focused Heeling: For those who love precision, your dog will heel while maintaining focus on you.

-• Touch Command: Point to an object, and your dog will run up and stand against it, useful for trick training and confidence building.
+• Touch Command: Point to an object, and your dog will run up and stand against it.

 And that’s just the beginning.
-No matter your dog’s age, breed, or background, there’s always another skill to master, another game to play, and another way to strengthen your bond.
+No matter your dog’s age, breed, or background, there’s always another skill to build and another way to strengthen your bond.

-What Are the Benefits of Choosing Online Dog Training Instead of One-on-One Sessions?
+What Are the Benefits of Choosing Online Dog Training Instead of One-to-One Sessions?

 Why Choose Online Dog Training?